usnistgov/OSCAL/docs/content/learn/presentations/mini-workshop/_index.md

 ## Call for Proposals

-NIST OSCAL Mini Workshop program committee is seeking timely, topical, and thought-provoking **technical** **presentations or demonstrations** highlighting OSCAL editorial tools, OSCAL-based security assessment automation processes, and Governance Risk and Compliance (GRC) tools supporting OSCAL formats for integration into such processes.
+NIST OSCAL Mini Workshop program committee is seeking timely, topical, and thought-provoking **technical presentations or demonstrations** highlighting OSCAL editorial tools, OSCAL-based security assessment automation processes, and Governance Risk and Compliance (GRC) tools supporting OSCAL formats for integration into such processes.

-**NIST is not endorsing any of the OSCAL tools or services presented and presentation or demos promoting such tools or services as opposed to focusing on the OSCAL-related technical aspects will not be permitted.**
+**NIST does not endorse any of the OSCAL tools or services presented.
+Presentations or demos promoting such tools or services, as opposed to focusing on the OSCAL-related technical aspects, will not be permitted.**

 We encourage proposals from a diverse array of organizations and individuals with different perspectives, from the public and private sectors, international bodies, assessment and authorization (A&A), or certification and authorization (C&A) providers.